Control protocols for harmonically confined run-and-tumble particles: Introduction

 One of the most striking consequences of nonequilibrium steady states is the possibility of extracting useful work from active systems even in the presence of a single thermal reservoir.
 Active engines and ratchet mechanisms have been proposed and analyzed as paradigmatic examples of this phenomenon~\cite{DiLeonardo10pnas,Pietzonka19prx,Ekeh20pre, gronchi2021}, highlighting how activity can be converted into mechanical work without violating the second law of thermodynamics~\cite{Mandal17prl,Pietzonka18prl}.
 These results have motivated a growing interest in the energetic performance of active systems and in their potential use as microscopic work-extracting devices.

 In this context, the problem of control naturally arises.
+A distinctive feature of many experimental realizations of active matter is the possibility of controlling particle dynamics through external fields, most notably light.
+In particular, light-responsive systems such as synthetic active colloids~\cite{Buttinoni12jpcm}, micromotors~\cite{Maggi15natcomm} and photokinetic bacteria~\cite{Vizsnyiczai17natcomm} allow for a direct tuning of propulsion speed, which in turn provides a handle on the spatial distribution of particles.
+This mechanism has been successfully exploited to engineer nontrivial stationary density profiles and even spatial patterns~\cite{Frangipane18elife}.

 For passive stochastic systems, it is well established that performing a transformation slowly is generally sufficient to minimize dissipation, recovering the quasi-static limit of equilibrium thermodynamics.
 By contrast, in active systems, slowness alone does not guarantee minimal dissipation~\cite{Davis24prx}.
 The intrinsic nonequilibrium nature of steady states implies that even infinitely slow protocols may incur a finite energetic cost, and the outcome of a transformation depends in a nontrivial way on the chosen driving protocol.
 This observation calls for a systematic theory of optimal control beyond the quasi-static paradigm.

 The issue becomes particularly acute when considering transformations performed in a finite time.
 In passive systems, the framework of shortcuts to adiabaticity has shown that suitably designed control protocols can reproduce adiabatic transformations within a finite duration, often leading to general relations between dissipation, protocol duration, and control parameters~\cite{GueryOdelin19rmp}.
 Universal features of optimal finite-time driving have been found in equilibrium and near-equilibrium settings~\cite{Schmiedl07prl,Aurell11prl}.
 Recent studies have extended the focus to out-of-equilibrium systems, including the so-called Brownian Gyrator~\cite{baldassarri2020} and other off-equilibrium linear models~\cite{lucente2025optimal}, stochastic dynamics with non-Gaussian~\cite{baldovin2022} and non-Markovian noise~\cite{loos2024universal}, stochastic resetting~\cite{de2023resetting,goerlich2024resetting,goerlich2026time} and granular materials~\cite{prados2021, ruiz2022optimal}.
 However, the situation is much more challenging in these cases: steady states are non-Boltzmann, detailed balance is broken, and no general adiabatic reference transformation exists.
 As a result, no universal relations for shortcuts and optimization have been identified so far.